DisyInformationssysteme/cadenza-analytics-python/docs/intro.md

 ## Communication

-An Analytics Extension defines one endpoint that, depending in the HTTP method of the request, is used to supply the Extension's configuration to disy Cadenza, or exchange data and results with Cadenza respectively.
+An Analytics Extension defines one endpoint that, depending on the HTTP method of the request, is used to supply the Extension's configuration to disy Cadenza, or exchange data and results with Cadenza respectively.

 <!--- Beware: when building documentation locally, path to image must not be relative to this document, but relative to the one that includes this md file!
              (in this case: src/cadenzaanalytics/__init__.py  ->  <img src="../../docs/communication.png"... )